FRIBDAQ/rustogrammer/docs/src/chap7_2.md

 The number of request families is large.
 Refer to the sidebar table of contents to home in on a particular family.

+## Pre-requisites to understand this reference section:

+*  You should understand the form of Uniform Resource Identifiers URIs; specifically query parameters and how to format them.
+*  You should be able to read simple Java Script Object Notation (JSON) objects.